nagasudhirpulla/taming_python/blog/skills/subprocess_python.md

-## Skill - Run external commands or communicate with other languages usinf python subprocess module
+## Skill - Run external commands or communicate with other languages using python subprocess module
 [Table of Contents](https://nagasudhir.blogspot.com/2020/04/taming-python-table-of-contents.html)

 #### Skills Required